Dani Donadi

 Dani Donadi (born November 25, 1967) is an Italian film composer and record producer born in Treviso (near Venice), Italy.
 After studying composition, orchestration and sound engineering in Italy and France, he moved to the United States in 1988 and now lives in Orlando, Florida.
 He has composed original scores for feature films, TV shows, stage shows, musicals and Universal Studios attractions.

-He also served as the composer and audio director of the Super Nintendo World theme park at Universal Studios Japan and received a Thea Award for Outstanding Achievement in Music.
+Dani also served as the composer and audio director of the Super Nintendo World theme park at Universal Studios Japan, Universal Studios Hollywood and the new Universal Epic Universe in Orlando Florida.
+He received a Thea Award for Outstanding Achievement in Music for it.

+He's the founder of Donadi Media, an audio design company specialized in music, sound design and onsite integration for themed attractions, video games and all media works.
+Donadi Media created the music of the new Six Flags Qiddiya theme park in Saudi Arabia.